A Semi-supervised CART Model for Covariate Shift: Simulation study

+The sub-populations for the source and target domains are derived from an overall population using a specified selection model.
+We first defined a score variable within this selection model.
+The score variable is a linear combination of covariates, similar to the method used for simulating missing values \citep{schouten2018generating}.
+We developed two linear combinations for the score variable: \(\texttt{score} = X_1\) and \(\texttt{score} = X_1 + 2X_4\).

+Additionally, we defined two patterns for the selection model: restricted range and shifted range.
+For the restricted range pattern, the selection model is \(P(W = 1) = \text{logit}(-|\texttt{score} - \overline{\texttt{score}}| + 2)\).
+A unit is assigned to the target domain if \(W=1\); otherwise, it is assigned to the source domain.
+The selection model for the restricted range indicates that units with scores closer to the centre are more likely to be sampled in the target domain.

+In the shifted range scenario, the selection model is defined as \(P(W = 1) = \text{logit}(\texttt{score} - \overline{\texttt{score}})\).
+This means that units with higher score values are more likely to be sampled in the target domain.
+The restricted range scenario is related to an interpolation problem, whereas the shifted range scenario corresponds to an extrapolation problem, which is more challenging for domain adaptation.

-We used a CART model and the gain method to select predictive variables from the outcome model.
-Variables are listed in descending order based on their information gain.
-We selected the top variables and stopped when the cumulative information gain exceeded 85\%.
-The XGBoost model was used to calculate the importance weights.
-When $\texttt{score} = X_1$, we estimated the importance weight by considering only $X_1$ in the model.
-When $\texttt{score} = X_1 + 2 * X_4$, we first estimated the importance weight using only $X_1$ and then performed an additional estimation by including both $X_1$ and $X_4$ in the XGBoost model\footnote{We refer to the importance weight estimated by $X_1$ as the estimated weight 1 (EW1) and by $X_1$ and $X_4$ as the estimated weight 2 (EW2).}.
-In addition to EW1 and EW2, we also incorporated the Kullback-Leibler importance weight estimation (EW3) \citep{sugiyama2007direct}, which is a kernel-based importance weight estimation, and the `true' weight (TW) for comparison.
+We used a CART model and the gain method to select predictive variables from the outcome model in step 1 of DA-CART.
+Variables are ranked in descending order of information gain.
+Variables are ranked in descending order based on information gain.
+The selection begins with the most significant variable, and additional variables are included sequentially until their cumulative importance exceeds 85\% of the total.
+The XGBoost model was applied to estimate the selection model, which was then used to calculate the importance weights.
 The sample size of the test set is fixed to 10000 in the target domain.
 The training set could be from the source or target domain.